smithy-lang/smithy-python/README.md

   tool.
 Under the hood, we are using pytest.

-There are other commands as well that you can find in the [docs](https://www.pantsbuild.org/docs/python-goals), but these are the one you'll use the most.
+There are other commands as well that you can find in the [docs](https://www.pantsbuild.org/docs/python-goals), but these are the ones you'll use the most.

 Important to note is those pairs of colons.
 These are pants